Culture of the People's Republic of China: Music

 Chinese music appears to date back to the dawn of Chinese civilization, and documents and artifacts provide evidence of a well-developed musical culture as early as the Zhou dynasty (1027- 221 BCE).
-The Imperial Music Bureau, first established in the Qin dynasty (221-207 BCE), was greatly expanded under the Han emperor Wu Di (140-87 BCE) and charged with supervising court music and military music and determining what folk music would be officially recognized.
+The Imperial Music Bureau, first established in the Qin dynasty (221-207 BCE), was greatly expanded under Emperor Wu of Han (140–87 BCE) and charged with supervising court music and military music and determining what folk music would be officially recognized.
 In subsequent dynasties, the development of Chinese music was strongly influenced by foreign music, especially that of Central Asia.

 Chinese vocal music has traditionally been sung in a thin, nonresonant voice or in falsetto and is usually solo rather than choral.
 All traditional Chinese music is melodic rather than harmonic.
 Instrumental music is played on solo instruments or in small ensembles of plucked and bowed stringed instruments, flutes, and various cymbals, gongs, and drums.
 The scale has five notes.

 The New Culture Movement of the 1910s and 1920s evoked a great deal of lasting interest in Western music as a number of Chinese musicians who had studied abroad returned to perform Western classical music and to compose works of their own based on the Western musical notation system.
 Symphony orchestras were formed in most major cities and performed to a wide audience in concert halls and on the radio.
 Popular music — greatly influenced by Western music, especially that of the United States — also gained a wide audience in the 1940s.
 After the 1942 Yan'an Forum on Literature and Art, a large-scale campaign was launched in the Communist-controlled areas to adapt folk music to create revolutionary songs to educate the largely illiterate rural population on party goals.

 After the establishment of the People's Republic, revolutionary songs continued to be performed, and much of the remainder of popular music consisted of popular songs from the Soviet Union with the lyrics translated into Chinese.
 Symphony orchestras flourished throughout the country, performing Western classical music and compositions by Chinese composers.
 Conservatories and other institutions of musical instruction were developed and expanded in the major cities.
 A number of orchestras from Eastern Europe performed in China, and Chinese musicians and musical groups participated in a wide variety of international festivals.

 During the height of the Cultural Revolution, musical composition and performance were greatly restricted.
 After the Cultural Revolution, musical institutions were reinstated, and musical composition and performance were revived.
 In 1980 the Chinese Musicians' Association was formally elected to the International Musicological Society.
 Chinese musical groups toured foreign countries, and foreign musical organizations performed in China.
 In the mid-1980s, popular ballads and Western folk and classical music still drew the greatest audiences, but other kinds of music, including previously banned Western jazz and rock and roll, were being performed and were receiving increasing acceptance, especially among young people.